Shingo Prize: The Shingo Prize Today: 2008–present

 With a change in scoring criteria in 2008, the average number of organizations receiving the Shingo Prize each year decreased from 11 to 2.

 However, Utah State University also established the Shingo Silver and Shingo Bronze Medallion award levels for challengers that scored well but did not meet the Shingo Prize standard.
 Gold, Silver and Bronze levels had previously been awarded to public sector organizations only, but the public sector awards program ended that year.
 Since then, public sector organizations have been evaluated to the same criteria as private sector organizations.

 In 2009, Ultraframe in Clitheroe, Lancashire, UK, became the first European organization to receive a Shingo award, the Shingo Bronze Medallion.
 International interest has grown from that time such that in 2014, nine of the 11 Shingo awards were claimed by organizations outside of the United States.

 In 2011, Denver Health, Community Health Services received the Shingo Bronze Medallion, becoming the first healthcare organization to receive a Shingo award.
 In 2012, State Farm Insurance Operations Center in Bloomington, Illinois, also received the Shingo Bronze Medallion, becoming the first financial organization to receive an award.
 In 2022 Codelco Radomiro Tomic-Dry Area in Chile was the first mine to receive a Shingo Prize.

 In 2020, the name and logo were updated to the Shingo Prize, shifting the focus from operations to organizational excellence.

 Awards

 Shingo Prize

 According to the Shingo Institute, the Shingo Prize "is the world’s highest standard for organizational excellence" and "a worldwide recognized symbol of an organization's successful establishment of a culture anchored on principles of organizational excellence."
 These principles are found as part of the Shingo Model.

 Shingo Silver

 The Shingo Silver is awarded to "those [organizations that are] maturing on the journey [to excellence] with primarily a tool and system focus."

 Shingo Bronze

 The Shingo Bronze is awarded to "those [organizations] in the earlier stages of cultural transformation with primarily a tools focus."

-Shingo Publication Award

-The Shingo Publication Award recognizes and promotes writing that has had a significant impact and advances the body of knowledge regarding operational excellence.
-The Shingo Institute is most interested in recognizing thought leadership.
-The award is given to authors, practitioners, and academicians.
-Publications can be nominated in three separate categories: